vytasrgl/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

 Note- calls to macros use "pass by reference", so the actual value of the ^variable is the name of what was passed in, and it is generally (but not always) evaluated on use.

+## `Sharing function definitions`

+ChatScript requires that a function be defined before use.
+When you use that function from multiple files, you may have trouble ordering the files for compilation if you merely name the folder in filesxxx.txt since you cannot guarantee compilation order unless you explicitly name the files.
+But you can also just put your functions in a top level file and then have your other files in folders, and name it and then them in your filesxxx.txt file.

 ## Save-Restore locals